Thai Green Curry Paste

 Key Techniques

-- Simmering with coconut milk for curry dishes
+- Simmering in coconut milk for curries

 - Whisking into soups and broths